 Check out the second part of my Guide to Tourist sites in Bordeaux you must see

 3. Place du Parlement – 9 Place du Parlement, 33000 Bordeaux

-This square, that is part of the famous Saint- Pierre districts is yet another beautiful representation of Bordeaux.
-Hidden between the building you will find it after a 5-minute walk from the Grand Theater.
+The square is situated in the famous Saint- Pierre district, hidden between the building, will find it after a 5-minute walk from the Grand Theater.
 Formally known as Marché Royal this square was created in 1760.
 If you fancy playing a little game you can challenge yourself in finding the old name of the square still visible on some of the walls of the nearby buildings.

-You should also take a minute to admire their rich decorations as some of the details on the facades surrounding the square are breath-taking.
-There is nothing more pleasant than taking a moment to relax, sitting on the fountain in the center of the square after a long walk.
+You should also take a minute to admire the rich decorations, as some of the details on the facades surrounding the square are breathtaking.
+A little tip: it’s also a good spot to have a bite, as most of the restaurants at the square are open even on Sundays.